HuiWangAtTjnu/SSpa/README.md

 Statistics
 ------
-This step involves aggregating all the experimental results.
+We have placed all the results generated during the experiment in the `experiments/results` folder.
+This step will analyze the experimental results in the `experiments/results` folder and store the final statistics in the `experiments/results/statistics.txt` file.
 The file `experiments/results/statistics.txt` records all the data for the figures and tables presented in the paper.<br>

     python calculate.py